B.Arch. with distinction, Southern California Institute of Architecture (1994)

 The firm has been published internationally and won numerous design awards, including an Honorable Mention for their entry into the Buzzard's Bay Bridge: Park international design competition, the 2010 Emerging New York Architects prize, the 2010 Architectural League Prize for Young Architects and Designers and a 2011 Boston Society of Architects Research Grant for work pertaining to geo-cell customization.
 PEG has received three AIA Awards and an I.D.
 Magazine award.
 Most recently, PEG received a 2013 PEW Fellowships in the Arts and was pre-selected to participate in the Movement On Main design competition.

 M'Closkey, a registered landscape architect, teaches core design studios, option studios, and contemporary theories of landscape architecture.
-She is author of Unearthed: the Landscapes of Hargreaves Associates (University of Pennsylvania Press, 2013), "Synthetic Patterns: Fabricating Landscapes in the Age of ‘Green'", Journal of Landscape Architecture (Spring 2013), and co-author with Keith VanDerSys of Dynamic Patterns: Visualizing Landscapes in a Digital Age (Routledge, forthcoming).
+She is author of Unearthed: the Landscapes of Hargreaves Associates (University of Pennsylvania Press, 2013), which received the J.B.
+Jackson Book Award from the Foundation for Landscape Studies, "Structuring Relations: From Montage to Model in Composite Imaging," in Charles Waldheim and Andrea Hansen, eds.
+Composite Landscapes: Photomontage and Landscape Architecture, "Synthetic Patterns: Fabricating Landscapes in the Age of ‘Green,'" Journal of Landscape Architecture (Spring 2013), and co-author with Keith VanDerSys of Dynamic Patterns: Visualizing Landscapes in a Digital Age (Routledge).
+She and VanDerSys are guest editors of an issue of LA+ on the theme of Simulation.
 M'Closkey was the recipient of the 2012-2013 Garden Club of America Rome Prize in landscape architecture.